Eric D. Larson

 Fax: (609) 258-7715

-Larson is a senior member of the Energy Systems Analysis Group at the Princeton Environmental Institute (PEI) at Princeton University and (since 2004) an affiliated faculty in the University’s Science, Technology, and Environmental Policy Program of the Woodrow Wilson School of Public and International Affairs.
+Larson is a senior member of the Energy Systems Analysis Group at the Andlinger Center for Energy and the Environment at Princeton University and an affiliated senior researcher in the University’s Science, Technology, and Environmental Policy Program of the Woodrow Wilson School of Public and International Affairs.
 Larson also spends some time with Climate Central (http://www.climatecentral.org/), a non-profit, non-partisan science and media organization created to provide clear and objective science-based information to diverse audiences about climate change and its potential solutions.

 Larson’s research interests include engineering, economic, and policy-related assessments of advanced clean-energy systems, especially for electric power and transport fuels production from carbonaceous fuels (biomass, coal, natural gas) and for efficient end use of energy.
 His work addresses technologies of relevance to developed and developing countries.
 He has participated in collaborative research efforts with colleagues across the United States, and in Brazil, Cuba, India, Italy, Jamaica, Sweden, and elsewhere.
 He collaborates on analysis of low-emission energy strategies and technologies for China with colleagues at Tsinghua University and North China Electric Power University (Beijing).